 - Knit on a loom or with needles.

 - Read a book.
-(Here's a list of the books I hope to read in 2019.)
+(Here's a list of my favorite audiobooks for women and here's part two of the list.)

 - Listen to a book.
 (Jump over here for a list of my favorite audiobooks.)